romanserk/waether-app/README.md

     - npm run start

-The forecast information received AJAX call to web API from [https://openweathermap.org](https://openweathermap.org).
+The forecast information received API call to web API from [https://openweathermap.org](https://openweathermap.org).
-Summery and picture recived by AJAX call to web API from Wikipedia.
+Summery and picture recived by API call to web API from Wikipedia.
 Map and location by google maps API.<br>
 Google API key is not valid, please generate one [here](https://developers.google.com/maps/documentation/javascript/get-api-key), or just visit the [demo website](https://romansforecast.000webhostapp.com/dist/index.html).